JuliaLang/www.julialang.org/blog/2021/08/DEQ.md

 implicitly the differential equations that describe the system.
 In the case where we know exactly the differential equations from physics, we should rarely expect the neural network to outperform human knowledge.
-Nevertheless, this method crowns itself as an implicit modelling technique, especially when we only observe input and output data of the system without possessing knowledge of what happens inside.
+Nevertheless, this method crowns itself as an implicit modelling technique which can work when we only observe input and output data of the system without possessing knowledge of what happens inside.